 Rewards and benefits are a great perk of using credit cards, but they can quickly get distracting.
 Aim to get a card that offers tools and incentives that focus on credit building, such as payment reminders, credit score trackers and credit limit increases after demonstrating consistently good credit habits.

 5. When in doubt, pick a student card

 As a student, you’re afforded a valuable asset in the credit card market: the student credit card.
-Student credit cards are designed with students in mind and many offer benefits geared toward student needs.
-The best student credit cards usually have fewer fees, better APRs than credit cards for no credit history and an option to upgrade to a non-student version after school.
+Designed with students in mind, these cards offer benefits geared toward your needs.
+The best student credit cards usually have fewer fees, better APRs than credit cards for borrowers with no credit history and an option to upgrade to a non-student version after graduation.

 The bottom line